cavi-au/consent-observatory.eu/README.md

 - `PORT [default=3000]` (only used for production) the port the server should use
 - `ORIGIN` (only used for production) the host name the server is running on, e.g. https://my.example

-for the full list of production `env` variables see https://github.com/sveltejs/kit/tree/master/packages/adapter-node
+for the full list of server production `env` variables see https://github.com/sveltejs/kit/tree/master/packages/adapter-node

 ### Server Setup With PM2 for Production
-The following is a full guide for installing and running the project on an linux (unbuntu) server.
+The following is a full guide for installing and running the project on an linux (ubuntu) server.
 The example will run most commands ass a system user called `apps` (instructions below), so multiple users are able to start/stop/deploy the app and so the app is not running as `root`.